Rice vs. North Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 North Texas Stats and Trends

-- The Mean Green have been underdogs by 2.5 points or more six times this season and are 3-3 ATS in those contests.
+- The Mean Green are 3-3 ATS when underdogs by 2.5 points or more this year.

-- North Texas' games this year have hit the over two times in six opportunities (33.3%).
+- North Texas' games this season have hit the over on two of six set point totals (33.3%).

-- In games that North Texas churns out more than 439 yards, the team is 2-1 against the spread and 1-3 overall.
+- When North Texas amasses more than 439 yards, the team is 2-1 against the spread and 1-3 overall.

-- The Mean Green have turned the ball over 13 times this season, four more turnovers than the Owls have forced (9).
+- The Mean Green have turned the ball over four more times (13 total) than the Owls have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.